Foreign involvement in the Syrian civil war: Israel

-Israel's military role in the Syrian Civil War has been limited and until 2017 officially not acknowledged, whereas Syria and Israel have technically been in a state of war since 1948, albeit without major open hostilities after the 1973 conflict.
-Israeli official position had until 2017 been neutrality in the civil war in Syria.
-Until the March 2017 strike, Israel's reported attacks on targets inside Syria were low-profile operations, for which Israel did not assume responsibility.
+Israel's military role in the Syrian Civil War was limited and until 2017 officially unacknowledged.
+Syria and Israel had technically been in a state of war since 1948, albeit without major hostilities after 1973.
+Israel had officially remained neutral until 2017.
+Until the March 2017 strike, Israel's reported attacks on targets inside Syria were low-profile operations, for which Israel did not accept responsibility.

-In early July 2017, Israel's defence minister Avigdor Liberman said that while "the rebels are not our friends, they are all versions of al-Qaida", Israel could not allow a man like Assad to remain in power: "Keeping Assad in power is not in our security interests.
-As long as he is in power, Iran and Hezbollah will be in Syria."
-He said that Israel had no interest in entering the Syrian civil war, but there were "red lines" Israel had set, such as the smuggling of sophisticated weaponry to Hezbollah and Iran's presence on its borders.
-Later in July 2017, the Israeli government said it opposed the cease-fire agreement in southern Syria that the United States and Russia had reached a week prior that envisaged establishing de-escalation zones along Syria's borders with both Jordan and Israel, as that would legalise Iran's presence in Syria.
+In early July 2017, Israel's defence minister Avigdor Liberman said that while "the rebels are not our friends, they are all versions of al-Qaida", Israel could not allow man like Assad to remain in power: "Keeping Assad in power is not in our security interests.
+As long as he is in power, Iran and Hezbollah will be."
+He said that Israel had no interest in entering the Syrian civil war, but that Israel had set "red lines", such as smuggling sophisticated weaponry to Hezbollah and Iran's influence on its borders.
+Later in July 2017, the Israeli government said it opposed the cease-fire agreement in southern Syria that the US and Russia had reached a week prior that envisaged de-escalation zones along Syria's borders with Jordan and Israel, as that would legalise Iran's presence.

 In July 2017, the Israeli military said that they had since June 2016 run Operation Good Neighbor, a multi-faceted humanitarian relief operation focused on providing care to Syrian children.

-By early December 2017, the Israeli air force had confirmed it had attacked arms convoys of the Syrian government and Lebanon's Hezbollah nearly 100 times during within over six years of the conflict in Syria.
+The Israeli air force confirmed it had attacked arms convoys of the Syrian government and Lebanon's Hezbollah nearly 100 times over the six years of the conflict.

-On 22 July 2018, Israel carried out an evacuation of some 400 people, including 98 White Helmets, from former rebel-controlled territory in the southwest through the part of Golan Heights it controls and transferred them to Jordan.
-The operation was effected at the request of Western governments as the lives of the White Helmets were considered to be in danger in view of the Syrian government's successful offensive in southwestern Syria.
+On 22 July 2018, Israel evacuated some 400 people, including 98 White Helmets, from former rebel-controlled territory in the southwest through the part of Golan Heights it controlled and transferred them to Jordan.
+The operation was at the request of Western governments, as the lives of the White Helmets were considered to be in danger in view of the Syrian government's successful offensive in southwestern Syria.

 On 8 December 2024 upon the fall of the Assad regime, Israel invaded Syria's Quneitra Governorate and seized control of Mount Hermon.